Policy Options for Improving Dental Coverage for People on Medicare

-Nearly two-thirds of the Medicare population – 37 million beneficiaries – have no dental coverage at all.
+Nearly half of the Medicare population – 24 million beneficiaries – have no dental coverage at all.
 Cost concerns and lack of dental coverage contribute to beneficiaries foregoing routine and other dental procedures.
 Lack of dental care can exacerbate chronic medical conditions, such as diabetes and cardiovascular disease, contribute to delayed diagnosis of serious medical conditions, and lead to preventable complications that sometimes result in costly emergency room visits.1 As a result, there is ongoing interest in policy options to make dental care more affordable by broadening dental coverage for people on Medicare.2

 This issue brief begins with a review of dental coverage permitted under current Medicare law to set the context for understanding proposals that could improve oral health coverage for the Medicare population.
 It reviews a range of policy options that could make dental care more affordable, examines basic policy features associated with each proposal, and discusses potential implications for key stakeholders, including Medicare beneficiaries, taxpayers, insurers, and dental professionals.